samuelcarreira/webkit-input-range-fill-lower/README.md

 ![screenshot](https://github.com/samuelcarreira/webkit-input-range-fill-lower/raw/master/sample_screenshot.PNG)

 I've created this "hack" because I wanted to use a range slider on my Electron App (a music player with volume control).
-After I tried some plugins like the rangeslider.js I decided to write something more lightweight and more easy to use.
+After I tried some plugins like the [rangeslider.js](http://rangeslider.js.org/) I decided to write something more lightweight and more easy to use.
 As Electron apps use Chrome (WebKit) as the render engine, I didn't add any compatibility with other browsers/fallbacks to older versions.

-## Features
+## Featuresdd
 * Pure JavaScript (no jQuery)
 * Customizable with CSS vars
 * Works on most recent Webkit browsers (tested on Chrome)